kedro-org/kedro/docs/source/integrations/mlflow.md

 You will need the following:

 - A working Kedro project in a virtual environment.
 The examples in this document assume the `spaceflights-pandas-viz` starter.
+  If you're unfamiliar with the Spaceflights project, check out [our tutorial](/tutorial/spaceflights_tutorial).
 - The MLflow client installed into the same virtual environment.
 For the purposes of this tutorial, you can use MLflow {external+mlflow:doc}`in its simplest configuration <tracking>`.